Donald Trump, 45th President: A Controversial Leader

-Three years before he became President, he moved to Manhattan where he began his ambitious endeavors.
+Three years before he became President, he moved to Manhattan, where he began his ambitious endeavors.
 His first big opportunity occurred when the Pennsylvania Central Railroad filed for bankruptcy.
 He obtained an option for the property on the west side of Manhattan.
-Although his plans to build apartment complexes was refused, he offered the location for a city convention center.
-The city government chose the site but turned him down for building the complex.
+Although his plans to build apartment complexes were refused, he offered the location for a city convention center.
+The city government chose the site but turned him down to build the complex.

 He would go onto building Trump Tower in Manhattan (NY), open hotel-casinos including the Taj Mahal in Atlantic City (NJ), bought Mar-a-Lago Estate in Palm Beach (FL), and acquired the Plaza Hotel in Manhattan (NY).
 Of these ventures, Trump Tower was the most notable.
 He built this apartment-retail complex in a space he rented off of Fifth Avenue next to Tiffany & Company.
 It ended up being a $200 million, 58 story building with a six-story courtyard with pink marble, and an 80-foot waterfall.
-It was designed by Der Scutt a well known modernist architect.
+Der Scutt, a well known modernist architect, designed it.

 Some of his business ventures were much more short-lived, like when he owned an airline and a professional football team that was part of the United States Football League that only existed for three seasons.

 He not only built and bought real estate; he was also an author.
 He wrote a memoir entitled, “The Art of the Deal,” which gave business advice.
 It became a bestseller and #1 book of the year.
-It is still considered a business classic today.
-Soon after the Donald J. Trump Foundation was established.
-He developed the foundation so that a portion of the profits of his book sales would be donated to charities.
+Many still consider it a business classic today.
+Soon after, he established the Donald J. Trump Foundation; he developed the foundation so that a portion of the profits of his book sales would be donated to charities.
 After the success of his first book, he continued to write thirteen more bestsellers.

-In 1989, Forbes recognized him as a billionaire, when his net worth reached $1.5 billion.
+In 1989, Forbes recognized him as a billionaire when his net worth reached $1.5 billion.
 He was on the cover of Time magazine for the first time.
-As all true entrepreneurs know, businesses succeed and they fail.
+As all real entrepreneurs know, businesses succeed, and they fail.
 He hit a rough patch for several years, and in 1995, his taxes reported a $1 billion loss.
 Due to his ambition and hard work, finances and his businesses flourished again.
-Although he still focused on real estate, he also tried his hand at other businesses as well.
-By 1997, he was able to boast having a net-worth of $2 billion dollars.
+Although he still focused on real estate, he also tried his hand at other companies as well.
+By 1997, he was able to boast having a net worth of $2 billion.
 When he became president, his net-worth was quoted at $10 billion, making him the first billionaire President.